Doctor shot at by unidentified men outside Delhi hospital | Law-Order

 A 26-year-old doctor was shot at allegedly by unidentified men outside the RTR hospital here, police said on Tuesday.

-The resident doctor of the hospital in Dwarka has been identified as Hemant and is presently under treatment.
+The resident doctor of the hospital in Dwarka has been identified as Hemant and he is presently under treatment.
 He is stated to be out of danger, they said.

-On Monday night, the doctor was standing outside the hospital when unknown assailants arrived in a car, shot at him and fled the spot, police said.
+Unidentified assailants fled the scene after shooting at the doctor on Monday night when he entered his car outside the hospital, police said.

+According to police, the incident took place around 8 pm when Dr Hemant was near the hospital gate and a group of assailants, who had already gained entry to the car, threatened the doctor with a pistol.

 Even though locals and the guards of the hospital tried to stop the accused, they sped away soon after the incident, the police said.

-Personal enmity is suspected to be the reason behind the incident, police said, adding that all angles are being looked into to ascertain the exact cause of firing.
+Personal enmity is suspected to be the reason behind the incident, police said, adding that all angles are being looked into including that of car jacking but further investigation is underway to ascertain the exact cause of firing.

 Footage of CCTV cameras installed inside and outside the hospital premises are being scanned to identify the suspects, police said.